jfhbrook/susitna/README.md

   - [ ] pass warnings between load and run
     - Attach to the Editor
     - Bite off splitting warnings by row number
-  - [ ] ADR for editing in commander only
   - [ ] reset entire program
   - [ ] editor tests
   - Commands